rimblas/jtlitem/README.md

 ## Issues/Questions
-* How do I "install" a new language? — New languages added at a later date will require the `_JTL` columns be *updated* with the new language.
 * How do I use a select list, checkbox, radio button with translations? — These elements require an LOV, as such use your `_VL` view (as explained [here](#accessing-your-data)) on the LOV to display the correct language.
-* Removing languages may require data updates also, however, this could be handled by the plugin.
 * The `_JTL` column datatype does not match required column size.
 Columns need to be as large as the desired size times the languages plus the JSON overhead.
 Use a size `{Required Size} x {# of Languages} + offset`
+* How do I "install" a new language? — New languages added at a later date will require the `_JTL` columns be *updated* with the new language.
+* Removing languages may require data updates also, however, this could be handled by the plugin.
 * Column sizes need to be enforced via APEX Maximum Length field and in the `_VL` views as part of the `JSON_TABLE`.
+* With the new Textarea you may want to store larger content.
+You can define your table column as `CLOB` and then extract a `VARCHAR2(4000)` with `JSON_TABLE`.
+However, at this time, `JSON_TABLE` cannot return CLOBs, so you will be limited to 4000 chars.
+I have not tested with the extended 32k varchars, that may be a way around this.
 * Plugin does not perform size validations or validate the correct JSON structure is in place.
+It does however check that what you store is valid JSON (in case you're not using the JSON constraint from 12c).
 * There seems to be an issue in 12.1 and 12.2 when using when joining than one JSON column on a table.
 See this [livesql script](https://livesql.oracle.com/apex/livesql/s/dwifcd7pqq1eg64z0jkblyin6) for a test case.
-However, Patch# 24460392 seems to have fixed this issue.
+However, *IMPORTANT* Patch# 24460392 seems to have fixed this issue.
 * You found something?
 Please report an [Issue](https://github.com/rimblas/jtlitem/issues).

 ## Change Log
-### v1.0.0, February 1, 2018
+### v1.0.0, February 2, 2018
 * Implemented TEXTAREAS

 ### v0.1.0 initial release, Feb 12, 2017